rammyblog/currency-exchange-nextjs/README.md

 # Currency Exchanger - Next.js

-An attempt to take a challenge on [Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt)

 ## Design preview for the Currency Exchanger App

 ![Design preview for the Job Listings coding challenge](./ExchangerRateCalculator.png)